 5. Invest in Proper Tools

-Give your sales team the right tools to help them do their job efficiently and effectively (see our list of tools to improve sales).
+Give your sales team the right tools to help them do their job efficiently and effectively.

 When first introducing new tools, provide thorough training on their use.
 After the team has had the tool for a while, discuss it with them to determine whether they like the tool and if they are using it.
 If adoption rates are low, you may need to invest in further training or consider additional options.
 Tools that help boost your sales team’s productivity are well worth the investment, but only if your team is actually using them.
 Remember, a more productive sales team means more revenue is being generated!